uva-bi-sdad/GHOST.jl/docs/src/manual.md

 !!! note

     Commit users may show with a `NULL` login which indicates that the commit email does not match those associated with any GitHub account.

+!!! note

+    Commit timestamps sometimes may have have strange dates dating back before the creation of version control (usually the Epoch time).
+For those commits, we replace the value with the earliest commit date in that repository that seems valid.

+## How To Use

+In order to use this package, refer to the example in the [test suite](https://github.com/uva-bi-sdad/OSSGH.jl/blob/master/test/runtests.jl) and the [CI script](https://github.com/uva-bi-sdad/OSSGH.jl/blob/master/.github/workflows/ci.yml).
+The prefered solution is through a containerized application such as the CI using Docker but any environment with the required components will do.

+### Components

+- Internet Access
+- Julia v1 (current release v1.3.1)
+- A PostgreSQL database connection (tested with v11 and v12)